 Suzanne Walker, Therapeutic Counsellor.
 Dip.
 Couns Reg MBACP

 ** Late morning/lunchtime sessions available on Wednesdays (in Farnham); evening sessions available on Wednesdays (in Great Bookham, Leatherhead).
 Online sessions available on Thursdays **

-Hi, I'm Suzanne, a registered and fully insured integrative therapeutic counsellor working with young people (15-17 years), and individual adults, for shorter or longer term therapy.
+Hi, I'm Suzanne, a registered and fully insured integrative therapeutic counsellor working with young people (15-17 years), and individual adults.
 I understand that life can bring with it many challenges, both from the past and in the present.
 I deeply believe that by working together, in relationship, we can explore and make sense of your life choices, challenges and patterns of behaviour.
 When we understand and accept ourselves, we can make change.
 I can support you with a range of issues including (but not limited to) bereavement and loss, infertility, relationship issues, family problems, low self-confidence, lack of purpose, anxiety and anger.

 Our work is collaborative led by you, my client.